18F/2015-foia-hub/docs/source/api.rst

 Simple request: "A FOIA request that an agency anticipates will involve a small volume of material or will be able to processed relatively quickly.

+**FOIA Libaries**

+The response for each entity provides a foia_libraries list.
+A FOIA library is a URL to an online page that lists responsive documents an entity has decided to make available publically.
+This is a list because agencies/offices sometimes have multiple FOIA libraries.

+* url: The URL of the online FOIA library
+* link_text: The link text that is associated with that library.
+This helps a human determine the difference between libraries.

 """"""""""""""""""""""""""""""""""